open-webui/docs/docs/tutorial/tools.md

 Using tools in this context might require a direct connection to the server for websocket functionality.

 Furthermore, tool compatibility varies depending on the specific AI model.
 Even with a system prompt instructing the tool's usage, it may not work reliably across all models.

-Let me know if you would like me to elaborate further on any aspect!

 ## How can I use Tools?
 [Once installed](#how-to-install-tools), Tools can be used by assigning them to any LLM that supports function calling and then enabling that Tool.
 To assign a Tool to a model, you need to navigate to Workspace => Models.
 Here you can select the model for which you’d like to enable any Tools.